icetbr/webext-cleanerreads/README.md

-# CleanerReads - A goodreads.com Theme
+# CleanerReads - A Goodreads Theme
-Nothing removed, just muted or moved out of the way.
+Muting and moving some UI elements in favor of text.
+Nothing is removed, just rearranged.

 ### Before
 ![Before](media/before.png)